 The BAAQMD CEQA Guidelines include significance thresholds for land use development projects and other projects with stationary sources that generate GHGs.
-However, for this project, construction activities would be the primary source of GHG emissions.
-Once operational, the project would not include any direct stationary sources on the site.
-Direct GHG emissions from worker trips for maintenance activities and from temporary equipment, and indirect emissions from electricity use for operation and maintenance would be similar to existing conditions.
+However, for this Project, construction activities would be the primary source of GHG emissions.
+Once operational, the Project would not include any direct stationary sources on the site.
+Direct GHG emissions from worker trips for maintenance activities and from temporary equipment, as well as indirect emissions from electricity use for operation and maintenance, would be similar to existing conditions.
 The BAAQMD CEQA Guidelines do not include significance thresholds for construction-related GHG emissions but recommend that construction-related GHG emissions be quantified and disclosed.
-Both the California Emissions Estimator Model (CalEEMod) version 2016.3.2 and the Emission Factor (EMFAC) 2017 model version 1.0.3 were used to estimate GHG emissions from construction of the new pumping plant, while the Sacramento Air Quality Management District's Roadway Constructions Emissions Model (RCEM) version 9.0 was used to estimate GHG emissions from construction of the storm drain pipeline on Road 20.
+Both the California Emissions Estimator Model (CalEEMod version 2016.3.2) and the Sacramento Air Quality Management District Road Construction Emissions Model (RCEM) Version 9.0 were used to estimate GHG emissions from construction of the new PP, new pipeline, demolition of the existing PP, and pipeline abandonment.
 Construction activities include off-road equipment emissions, and on-road construction worker, haul, and vendor truck emissions.
-Model outputs are provided as part of East Bay Municipal Utility District Wildcat Pumping Plant Project Air Quality Technical Report (Panorama Environmental, Inc. and Illingworth & Rodkin, Inc., 2021).
+Model outputs are provided as part of East Bay Municipal Utility District Fontaine Pumping Plant Replacement Project Air Quality Technical Report (Panorama Environmental and Illingworth & Rodkin, 2021).

-Direct and indirect GHG emissions from operation of the new pumping plant are evaluated in context of the goals of AB 32 and the 2017 Scoping Plan Update, SB 32, the BAAQMD's 2017 CAP, and the San Pablo Climate Action Plan to determine whether the project would conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of GHGs.
+Direct and indirect GHG emissions from operation of the new PP are evaluated in context of the goals of AB 32 and the 2017 Scoping Plan Update, SB 32, the BAAQMD's 2017 CAP, and the Oakland ECAP to determine whether the Project would conflict with an applicable plan, policy, or regulation adopted for the purpose of reducing the emissions of GHGs.

-Both BAAQMD and the California Air Pollution Control Officers Association (CAPCOA) consider GHG impacts to be exclusively cumulative impacts, in that no single project could, by itself, result in a substantial change in climate (BAAQMD, 2017b) (CAPCOA, 2018).
-Therefore, the evaluation of GHG impacts evaluates whether the project would make a considerable contribution to cumulative climate change effects.
+Both BAAQMD and the California Air Pollution Control Officers Association (CAPCOA) consider GHG impacts to be exclusively cumulative impacts, in that no single project could, by itself, result in a substantial change in climate (BAAQMD, 2017b and CAPCOA, 2008).
+Therefore, the evaluation of GHG impacts evaluates whether the Project would make a considerable contribution to cumulative climate change effects.